How we can help

-As of January 2021, all requests are on hold with the City of Minneapolis.
-We encourage you to submit your request for review when they reopen their process.
-In the meantime, we are happy to discuss the issues impacting your block and what might help.
+We encourage you to submit your request for review to the City of Minneapolis here.
+We are happy to discuss the issues impacting your block and what might help.

 While there are no rules against parking on Minneapolis streets in general, there are several regulations put forth by the city that can be found here.

 We encourage you to reach out to your City Council representative about your concerns.
 PPNA advocates for more resources to be allocated to holistic safety solutions and restorative justice models.
 Join us by contacting Julia at email@example.com

 If you’re interested in joining your local Block Club you can reach out to your Crime Prevention Specialist.
 To learn more about ensuring that your local Block Club maintains a healthy environment for everyone check out these resources.
 PPNA is launching a few new efforts in 2021 aimed at understanding how neighbors are already connecting with each other and how folks can help PPNA get the word out about time-sensitive information.
 Learn more at ppna.org/interset-groups and ppna.org/fam

 Neighbor Disputes and Disagreements

 If you’re having difficulty with your neighbors, we recommend reaching out to the conflict resolution center to organize mediation between you.
 You can learn more about them and contact them here.

 If you’ve lost your pet, you can send us a description and photo at firstname.lastname@example.org to share on our social media pages.

 If you’ve lost an item, you can send us a description and/or photo at email@example.com to share on our social media pages.